knative/eventing/docs/experimental-features.md

   where an annotation is more suited as the feature API.
 For example:
   [Eventing Kafka Broker - Configuring the order of delivered events](https://github.com/knative/docs/blob/main/docs/eventing/broker/kafka-broker.md#configuring-the-order-of-delivered-events)
-- If a feature is supposed to be opt-in even after its graduation to stable, for example an optional behaviour for a specific component/set of components, make sure to have a flag to enable it in the place wherever is more appropriate for that flag to exist.
+- If a feature is supposed to be opt-in even after its graduation to stable, for example an optional behavior for a specific component/set of components, make sure to have a flag to enable it in the place wherever is more appropriate for that flag to exist.
 E.g. a flag to enable the broker to send an additional header, when dispatching events, should be placed in the ConfigMap that